Enricoza/EZCustomNavigation/README.md

 # Features

-1. **Pan Gesture to pop from left screen edge**: everywhere and with priority to any other scroll (like the default `UINavigationController`)
-2. **Pan Gesture to pop from center of the screen**: where no horizontal scroll is present
+### Left screen edge Pop
+The user can always use the default `UINavigationController` like gesture from the left edge of the screen, no matter the content inside the ViewControllers embedded in the Navigation Controller.

+### Center screen `Pan-to-Pop`
+In sections of the viewControllers where there is no horizontal pan gesture conflicting with our navigation controller pan gesture, the user will be able to Pan-to-pop from the center of the screen to pop view controllers like he is accustomed to in Instagram or Telegram apps.

+### Center screen `Pan-to-Pop` (on top of scrollViews)
-3. **Pan Gesture to pop from center of the screen**: where horizontal scroll is present, but scroll is at the start (i.e. `contentOffset.x = 0`)
+In sections of the viewControllers where there is an horizontal scrollView, the user will be able to `Pan-to-Pop` from the center of the screen if the scrollView is at the start position (far left of the content) i.e. `contentOffset.x = 0`.
+Otherwise the scroll will work as usual.

 ![GIF demo](img/demo.gif)